nurpratapkarki/nurpratapkarki/README.md

-# Hi, I'm Nur Pratap! 👋
+# Hello, World!, I'm Nur Pratap! 👋

 Welcome to my GitHub profile!
 I'm a full-stack software engineer with a passion for building cool stuff.
 I thrive on learning new technologies, solving complex problems, and collaborating with others to create impactful solutions.
 I also love working on personal projects, exploring ideas, and diving deep into coding challenges.